THE OPIOID EPIDEMIC

 The most misused medications are pain relievers (opioids) such as oxycodone, hydrocodone, Percocet, methadone and codeine.
 Those who misuse prescription narcotics think they are safe because they are not illegal, but once addicted it can be hard to stop.

-Recognizing that opioid abuse is a national health epidemic, the AMA Alliance, in collaboration with the American Medical Association, is focusing efforts and attention to educating physician families and our communities about the causes, the dangers, and the treatments of opioid misuse and addiction.
+Recognizing that opioid misuse is a national health epidemic, the AMA Alliance, in collaboration with the American Medical Association, is focusing efforts and attention on educating physician families and our communities about the causes, the dangers, and the treatments of opioid misuse and addiction.

 In a unique communications partnership, the AMA Alliance and ITN Productions have produced a news-style series of videos designed to raise awareness about effective practices employed by individuals and communities to alleviate the epidemic.

 “The Opioid Epidemic: Empowering Community Action” highlights the commitment of the government agencies, nonprofits, universities, companies and the AMA Alliance community to find solutions to address the epidemic.
 These include enhancing comprehensive treatment and support for substance use disorders, training to tackle the epidemic and public education to end the stigma and misperceptions associated with substance use disorders.
 Read more.

 In addition to the AMA Alliance and others, this groundbreaking video series features and is supported by: